ibrenner/3wayAsync/README.md

   ```

 ### note
-InfiniBox systems running version lower than 5.x won't be able to replicate filesystems.
+InfiniBox systems running version lower than 5.x won't be able to replicate filesystems using this tool.